Ian Dalziel (geologist): Recognition

-In 2021, Dalziel was awarded the Penrose Medal by the Geological Society of America for pioneering discoveries about Earth’s ancient geography and its past supercontinents.
+In 2021, Dalziel was awarded the Penrose Medal by the Geological Society of America for pioneering discoveries about Earth's ancient geography and its past supercontinents.
 The Penrose Medal is considered the highest honor to be awarded within the field of geology.
 At the award ceremony, Dalziel was recognized as "one of the great field-based geologists of our generation" and "one of the world’s leading geologists."

+In 2023, Dalziel was awarded the Polar Medal by the U.K. and Commonwealth government, for contributions to Antarctic geology, including discoveries about its ancient past and the fragility of the ice sheet.